dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/customisation/styling.md

 ## How to deal with existing styles

-The **dnb-ui-core** package includes some styles witch effects the global scope (body and CSS reset).
+The **dnb-ui-core** package includes some styles which effects the global scope (body and CSS reset).
 To avoid interference with existing styles, let's say a header or a menu, You could only use the **dnb-ui-basis** package in combination with other packages like **dnb-theme-ui** and **dnb-ui-components**.

 You may have a look at some [code examples of dealing with legacy code](/uilib/usage/customisation/styling/legacy-styling).